Have you been Charged with Aggravated Assault in Georgia?

 It was not a deadly weapon: If the object used was not one that is considered a deadly weapon or one that is likely to result in serious bodily injury, then you may not satisfy the requirements to be convicted of assault.
 Your Attorney can help you make an argument for this defense.

 Self Defense: This is a common defense used in assault and battery cases.
 However, there are some things that you must show to establish that self-defense was necessary.
 You must show that (1) there was a threat of unlawful force or harm against you; (2) there was a reasonable basis for your fear of injury to yourself;(3) you did not provoke the threat; and (4) there was no reasonable chance for you to escape or retreat.
-One of our highly skilled Aggravated Assault Lawyers can assist you with establishing this defense.
+One of our highly skilled Aggravated Assault Lawyers in Georgia can assist you with establishing this defense.

 Defense of Others: This argument is similar to regular self-defense with the only difference being that you must honestly believe that another person is in danger of being harmed.
 The victim must reasonably believe that they are in danger of being harmed to satisfy this defense.